jsdclxvi/Reforestation/README.md

-## What do you get when you cross a chicken with a skunk?
-A fowl smell!
+## Why does a chicken coop only have two doors?
+Because if it had four doors it would be a chicken sedan.